oracle-livelabs/oci/oci-visualizer-path-analyzer/lab3/lab3.md

         **Note**: The additional details allows for direct access to view attachments, DRG route tables and teh import and export route tables accordingly.

 4. As shown below, Click on the **DRG VCN Attachment** chain link icon.
+Once selected the details will appear in the right window pane.

     * Click **"hol-vcn1-drgattach"**

       ![nv-drgvcnattachment](images/nv-drgvcnattachment.png)

-5. As denoted below, Click on the **VCN** blue hexagon icon to see the associated details.
+5. As shown below, Click on the **VCN** blue hexagon icon.
+Once selected the details will appear in the right window pane.

     * Click **"hol-vcn1"**